-Most people would be surprised to find nursing in public is usually the number two worry for breastfeeding mothers behind not producing enough milk for their baby.
+Most people would be surprised to find nursing in public is usually the 2nd common worry for breastfeeding mothers, behind not producing enough milk for their baby.
 It also one of the top three reasons women wean.
 The other two are perceived insufficient milk supply and pain during breastfeeding.
 That is a lot of anxiety to place on such a simple, easy process.
 Thanks to social media and the news, a lot of mothers believe as soon as they step outside their homes they are opening themselves up to personal attacks from everyone around them.
 In reality, only a small number of the thousands of women nursing in the US experience any negative comments when nursing in public.
 Why?
-Because most people are not jerks or ignorant of infant care, and because done with care, it is almost impossible to tell you are breastfeeding in public unless you are under the loving gaze of a former or currently breastfeeding mother.
+Because most people are aware of the value of breastfeeding and current recommended infant care.
+When done with practice and care, it is almost impossible to even tell you are breastfeeding in public, unless you are under the loving gaze of a former or currently breastfeeding mother.

 Preparing to nursing in public

 Wear two-piece tops that are comfortable.
 One can be lift up and the other pulled down to give you full coverage.
 Also wearing a sweater or button down top over a tank top or t-shirt provides extra coverage.
 You're covered on the sides and in the back with only a small section in the front showing.
 That part is covered by your baby's head.
 No need to pull the 'whole thing' up!

 Buy a shirt designed for nursing.
 Gone are the days of the ugly nursing shirt.
 Today’s styles are attractive and easy to use.

 Sit in a dining room or kitchen chair and practice nursing in comfortable positions.
 When you are out you will not have a comfortable couch or bed or your nursing pillow.
 Matter of fact, after the first couple of weeks, many women never use a nursing pillow because they find them bulky and awkward to transport.